 Name Meaning Age Time Length Weight Where found Comments Banji striped crest Late Cretaceous (time very uncertain) 4.9 ft (1.5 m) Turkey China Known only from a crested skull with side ridges.
 Probably not an adult.
-Citipati Citipati [Tantric Buddhist lord of the cemeteries] Late Cretaceous (85.8-70.6 MYA) 8.9 ft (2.7 m) Wolf Mongolia Known from several nearly complete skulls and skeletons.
-One of the skulls of this crested dinosaur was often labeled "Oviraptor" in older drawings, before it was recognized as a distinct genus.
+Citipati Citipati [Tantric Buddhist lord of the cemeteries] ^e Late Cretaceous (85.8-70.6 MYA) 8.9 ft (2.7 m) Wolf Mongolia Known from several nearly complete skulls and skeletons.
+One of the skulls of this crested dinosaur was often labeled " Oviraptor " in older drawings, before it was recognized as a distinct genus.
 Several individuals have been found lying on their nests.
 Conchoraptor shellfish thief Late Cretaceous (85.8-70.6 MYA) 4.9 ft (1.5 m) Turkey Mongolia Had only a small crest.
 Its name was given based on the idea that it was a shellfish-eater (small clams are known from the deposits in which it was found).
+Gigantoraptor giant thief Late Cretaceous (95-80 MYA) 28.2 ft (8.6 m) Rhino China By far the largest of oviraptorosaurs, about the size of the tyrannosaurid Albertosaurus .
+Has the longest legs known of any theropod.
+Giant theropod nests known from Late Cretaceous China and Mongolia may have been laid by Gigantoraptor or its closest relatives.
+There is the possibility that Gigantoraptor is an elmisaurid rather than an oviraptorid.
 Heyuannia for Heyuan City [China] Late Cretaceous (time very uncertain) 4.9 ft (1.5 m) Turkey China Known from some very good skeletons.
 Khaan ruler Late Cretaceous (85.8-70.6 MYA) 4.9 ft (1.5 m) Turkey Mongolia Known from several nearly complete skulls and skeletons.
-Similar to Conchoraptor and "Ingenia."
+Similar to Conchoraptor and " Ingenia ."
+Luoyanggia Ruyan [Basin] Late Cretaceous (99.6-93.6 MYA) 4.9 ft (1.5 m) Turkey China One of the oldest oviraptorids.

 Machairasaurus knife reptile Late Cretaceous (83.5-68 MYA) 4.9 ft (1.5 m) Turkey China Had relatively lightly-built claws for an oviraptorosaur.
 Nemegtomaia good mother of the Nemegt Formation Late Cretaceous (70.6-68.5 MYA) 4.9 ft (1.5 m) Turkey Mongolia First known as "Nemegtia," but that name was already used for a crustacean.
 Oviraptor egg thief Late Cretaceous (85.8-70.6 MYA) 4.9 ft (1.5 m) Turkey Mongolia Had a somewhat longer skull than other oviraptorids.
 The original specimen was found associated with a nest of eggs, which were mistakenly thought to be Protoceratops eggs.
 Rinchenia for Rinchen [Barsbold, Mongolian paleontologist] Late Cretaceous (70.6-68.5 MYA) 4.9 ft (1.5 m) Turkey Mongolia A very tall, crested oviraptorid.
-No official genus name; formerly "Ingenia" yanshini Late Cretaceous (85.8-68.5 MYA) 5.9 ft (1.8 m) Turkey Mongolia Originally called "Ingenia," but that name actually belongs to an insect.
-Not yet officially named Late Cretaceous (85.8-70.6 MYA) 4.9 ft (1.5 m) Turkey Mongolia A crested elmisaurine oviraptorid, once thought to be a specimen of Oviraptor .
+Shixinggia for Shixing County [China] Late Cretaceous (70.6-65.5 MYA) 4.9 ft (1.5 m)?
+Turkey?
+China Only a partial skeleton is known.
+No official genus name; formerly ' 'Ingenia" yanshini Late Cretaceous (85.8-68.5 MYA) 5.9 ft (1.8 m) Turkey Mongolia Originally called "Ingenia," but that name actually belongs to an insect.
+Not yet officially named Late Cretaceous (85.8-70.6 MYA) 4.9 ft (1.5 m) Turkey Mongolia A crested oviraptorid, once thought to be a specimen of Oviraptor.